boundcorp/PlantAssistant/README.md

 - [x] Property Model - a Property is a location connected to a HomeAssistant
 - [x] Garden Model - HomeAssistant zones used to group plants
 - [x] Plantings Model - Plantings are a group of plants in a Zone that share the same recipe
+- [ ] *WIP* Scheme Model - Schemes are recipes or instructions for growing (and monitoring) a planting
 - [ ] Onboarding API - Create first Property with HA URL and auth token
 - [ ] Garden API - Import Zones from HomeAssistant
 - [ ] Planting API - CRUD mutations for Plantings